IgrozZ/Snake_Game-/README.md

   - Multiply Power-up: Press 'M' to multiply the next collected number's value.
 Available after 15 numbers collected.
 Grows by four segments with positive numbers, adjusts segment count based on negative numbers.

 ## Upcoming Features
--Power-up Icons: Adding icons and timers for power-ups.
+- Power-up Icons: Adding icons and timers for power-ups.
--Board Enhancements: Improved board design and number styling.
+- Board Enhancements: Improved board design and number styling.
--Additional Power-ups: New power-ups to add variety to the gameplay.
+- Additional Power-ups: New power-ups to add variety to the gameplay.
--New Game Modes: Introducing different game modes for varied challenges.
+- New Game Modes: Introducing different game modes for varied challenges.
--Wall Addition: Adding walls to the sides of the game for added difficulty.
+- Wall Addition: Adding walls to the sides of the game for added difficulty.
--Minor Logic Adjustments: Refinements in food generation and overall game logic.
+- Minor Logic Adjustments: Refinements in food generation and overall game logic.

 ##
 ##